Agrimatics/activemodel-datastore/README.md

 gem 'activemodel-datastore'
 ```

+Create a Google Cloud account [here](https://cloud.google.com) and create a project.

-Google Cloud requires a Project ID and Service Account Credentials to connect to the Datastore API.
+Google Cloud requires the Project ID and Service Account Credentials to connect to the Datastore API.

-*Follow the [activation instructions](https://cloud.google.com/datastore/docs/activate) to use the Google Cloud Datastore API.*
+*Follow the [activation instructions](https://cloud.google.com/datastore/docs/activate) to enable the
+Google Cloud Datastore API.
+You will create a service account with the role of editor and generate
+json credentials.*

 Set your project id in an `ENV` variable named `GCLOUD_PROJECT`.